Information for musicians

 How can I learn Irish music?

 It’s an aural tradition, so it’s about coming to the session to listen, and then practising at home.
-There’s thousands of different tunes, but every group will have their favourites, which will crop up every week.
+There’s thousands of different tunes, but every group will have their favourites, which will crop up more regularly.
 So find a session you like, and record some of the tunes on your phone.
-See if you can work out how to play them at home, perhaps with the help of an app that slows the audio down, or maybe with a teacher.
-If you like the sound of a particular tune, you could also ask one of the players what it’s called, and look it up on youtube later.
+Work out how to play them at home, perhaps with the help of an app that slows the audio down, or maybe with a teacher.
+If you like the sound of a particular tune, you could also ask what it’s called and find recordings of it later, perhaps on youtube or spotify.

 It’s a good idea to introduce yourself at a session and explain your situation – the players will become your guides.